telosama/ragger/README.md

 ## Prerequisites
 Since this codebase uses OpenAI models, a OpenAI API key is needed.
 After obtaining an API key, set the environment variable OPENAI_API_KEY to the API key.
+This program is built on top of python 3.10

 ## Installation
 This program can be installed by cloning the repository and installing the package using pip: